Best Studio Monitors 2018 Home Studio Recording – Buyer’s Guide and Reviews

 By getting both a bigger, better-quality speaker and a pair of Avantones, you’ll know for sure that your audio is both technically perfect and properly calibrated for music lovers who just have standard gear.

-And with a price range in the mid-$200s, there’s almost no reason not to add a Mix Cube to your home setup.
+And with a comparable price range, there’s almost no reason not to add a Mix Cube to your home setup.

 - Great for checking mixes in mono